- Do Dogs Have Daily Thinking Patterns?

 Dogs protect the things they love and need.
 They mark their territory to warn other dogs of their presence and keep them away.

-Male dogs, in particular, can do this often in a day, including marking their owner’s clothing.
+Male dogs, in particular, think about this often, including marking their owner’s clothing.

 Additionally, dogs hog things that are theirs, including toys, food, and their dog beds.